Dutching football bets is a popular way of distributing profit (or liability) across a number of outcomes in a betting market.

 The name comes from the Prohibition Era in the United States.

 Al Capone's accountant, Dutch "Dutchy" Schultz developed the technique in order to lay horses, long before Betfair trading was available.

-He would bet different amounts on a number of horse so that the profit would be the same, no matter which of his horses won the race.
+He would bet different amounts on a number of horses so that the profit would be the same, no matter which of his horses won the race.

 Essentially, Dutchy Schultz was laying the horse (or horses) he didn't expect to win, by backing others in the same race which he thought had a better chance of coming home first.

-There are many uses for Dutching when trading football matches.
+There are many uses for Dutching when betting on football matches.